ipinfo/rust/README.md

 This is the Rust client library for the [IPinfo.io](https://ipinfo.io) IP address API.
 It allows you to lookup your own IP address, or get any of the following details for an IP:

-- IP geolocation (city, region, country, postal code, latitude and longitude)
+- [GeoIP](https://ipinfo.io/ip-geolocation-api) (city, region, country, postal code, latitude and longitude)
-- ASN details (ISP or network operator, associated domain name, and type, such as business, hosting or company)
+- [ASN](https://ipinfo.io/asn-api) (ISP or network operator, associated domain name, and type, such as business, hosting or company)
-- Company details (the name and domain of the business that uses the IP address)
+- [Company data](https://ipinfo.io/ip-company-api) (the name and domain of the business that uses the IP address)
-- Carrier details (the name of the mobile carrier and MNC and MCC for that carrier if the IP is used exclusively for mobile traffic)
+- [Carrier details](https://ipinfo.io/ip-carrier-api) (the name of the mobile carrier and MNC and MCC for that carrier if the IP is used exclusively for mobile traffic)

+Check all the data we have for your IP address [here](https://ipinfo.io/what-is-my-ip).

 ## Usage